El Salvador records its first homicide-free day in 2 years

 Competition between El Salvador's two main armed street gangs contributed to the explosion of violence, according to InSight.
 The gangs are known as the Mara Salvatrucha, or MS13, and the 18th Street Gang, or Barrio 18.

-Homicides levels also began rocketing upward following the breakdown of a truce between the rival gangs in 2012.
+Homicide levels also began rocketing upward following the breakdown of a truce between the rival gangs in 2012.

 The US State Department's Bureau of Diplomatic Diplomacy called El Salvador's crime rating "critical" in a 2016 report.